-If someone is constantly “getting in your lane,” take a step back, breathe, and put yourself in a position where you won’t cause an accident.
+If someone is constantly “getting in your lane,” take a step back, breathe, and put yourself in a position where you won’t react.
 Getting upset over someone’s actions that you cannot control only disturbs and disrupts your peace.
 In their mind, they feel they are in the right equally as much as you feel they are wrong.
 You aren’t going to change them, and you certainly won’t get them to see your side by honking your horn.

 Don’t Give Them the Keys

 The most empowering thing you can do is to connect with yourself and stop allowing other people to disturb your peace.
 One of the best things therapists love to say is, “People can’t drive you crazy unless you give them the keys.”

 The only person you can control is yourself.
 You are in control of your thoughts, your actions, and how you react to others.
 They are just being who they are.

 So, if you can look at everyone as doing the best they can from their own level of awareness, you will find your inner peace is disturbed less and less.
 You give the other person, the antagonist in your story, all the power by disturbing your peace of mind.

 Let’s take a close look and examine people on a soul level.

 The truth is, every person is doing their absolute best in life under their life circumstances.
 Some people have more tools to cope and others lack certain social skills.
 A lot of people enjoy self-improvement while others find that daunting and would rather not do the work.
 Some suffer mental illnesses and addictions that prevent them from acting the way YOU feel they should.